How to Set Up a WordPress.com User Account

 Select the suffix for your blog address.

-In the drop-down list to the right of the Blog Address text box, you have several options.
-One is free, and the others cost you $18 to $25/year.
-In the Blog Address text box, if you typed wpfd6e as your blog address and chose the wordpress.com suffix, WordPress creates the full blog address of wpfd6e. wordpress.com.
+On the next screen in the sign up process, you have several purchasing options.
+One is free, and the others cost you $99/year for the Premium and the other is $299 for the Business package.
+In the Blog Address text box, if you typed wpfd6 e as your blog address and chose the wordpress.com suffix, WordPress creates the full blog address of wpfd6e. wordpress.com.

 However, WordPress gives you the option of purchasing the available domain name wpfd6e.com if you want to spend an additional $18.
 WordPress also makes the .net, .me, and .org suffixes available for purchase.
 For now, select the free wordpress.com suffix; you can always upgrade to a paid domain later if you want.